 I have a confession to make:

 Having a mom blog is tough.
-I started this blog in March of this year and decided to turn it into a business.
+After I started this blog I decided to turn it into a business.
 So I created a plan to grow this blog.

 But let me tell you – it’s grueling for me right now.
 Not only because I’m also a freelance writer and I manage several blogs plus my private Facebook group for my course participants, but because blogging is a big commitment on top of having a house and children to take care of!